As HR professionals are well aware, hiring and training new employees is often more costly than upskilling current ones.

 Repetition—It may seem like repeat trainings wouldn’t be necessary, but studies on retention and memory loss would suggest otherwise.
 According to the “forgetting curve theory,” knowledge deteriorates over time and often quite quickly (up to 60% of knowledge taught in a give lesson is forgotten in 48 hours).
 When companies fail to reinforce trainings, they’ve effectively wasted 60% of their budgets.
 Testing has been proven to be a good reinforcement method.

 Find (and reduce) “Hidden Costs”—It’s important to factor in lost time into your budget as well as other “hidden costs” that employers often overlook, such as the cost of training materials or travel-related expenses.

 Online Training Can Save Your Company Money

 Though society’s move to the remote workplace hasn’t been easy, it has had some silver linings.
 Companies’ adoption of better communication software as well as the evolution of training programs are just two of the benefits.
-Online training allows your team to learn at their own pace (and even on their own time), refresh their skills, and advance both their hard and soft skills.
+Online training allows your team to learn at their own pace and on their own time, refresh their skills, and advance both their hard and soft skills.

 Join 80,000+ Fellow HR Professionals.
 Get expert recruiting and training tips straight

 to your inbox, and become a better HR manager.